Written by newsroom.

 Kōura adopts a sustainable lens to choosing all of its investments.
 We avoid a number of industries in their entirety (Alcohol, Gambling, Weapons, Adult Entertainment, Tobacco and Whaling) and then for the remainder we use tools to assess how companies perform against a wide variety of sustainability criteria, these criteria are used to give all companies a score of A-F. We will only ever invest in companies that score A-C against these criteria.

-This means you can be confident your KiwiSaver is only invested in companies that you would be proud to talk about.
+This means you can be confident your KiwiSaver money is only invested in companies that you would be proud to talk about.